 Frequently Asked Questions:

-Here are three pictures of our mini doodles at the vet’s office for their exams.
+Pictures of our mini doodles at our vet’s office for their exams.
 These photos were taken during a kindergarten field trip day!
 Each puppy is professionally examined by a veterinarian.
 A letter from the vet will be included in the puppy’s health records.

 Where did a mini golden doodle originate from: A Goldendoodle is a Golden Retriever and Mini Poodle cross.
 Miniature Goldendoodles have been bred in North America and Australia since the mid-1990’s.
 As the smaller poodle hybrids had been such a success in filling the niche for small, allergy friendly family pets, Golden Retriever breeders decided to try a breeding with a standard poodle for a larger family pet.
 The quick rise of the popularity of Mini Goldendoodles is due to the dogs themselves.
 They are highly social dogs who are good with strangers and make great family pets.
 They have become a popular sought after pet and make great therapy dogs as well.
 These mini doodles are first generation golden doodles and there are some variations in the outcome of such as coat type, shedding, and frame size.
 There are two types of Golden Retrievers used for breeding golden doodles.
 The English Golden Retriever who has a stocky, heavier build with a blocky head and the American Golden Retriever who is taller, finer boned and a narrower head.
 The Poodle originated in Germany or Russia and was bred to retrieve waterfowl.
 Eventually there became three size variations; standard, miniature, and toy.

 What more can you tell me about their traits?
 They have superior intelligence which makes them easy to train, and they are not usually considered barkers.
 They are very loyal dogs who have an intuitive-sensitive nature.
 Miniature Goldendoodles are athletic dogs who love to run, play, and love water sports.
 They have an easy-going personality and playfulness and fit into just about any family environment.
 They are known to be quick learners and being “model” students in their puppy/dog classes.
 Miniature Goldendoodles love to please.